Islamabad Cricket Stadium: Facilities

 The stadium's design incorporates a high-performance center and is set to serve as the venue for a diverse array of both international and local tournaments and fixtures.
 Additionally, it will feature a five-star hotel designed to accommodate visiting international teams.
 This not only enhances their security but also contributes to alleviating traffic congestion throughout the entire city.

-Future Plans

-The Pakistan Cricket Board (PCB) is targeting the completion of the stadium by 2025, aligning with Pakistan's role as the host for the 2025 ICC Champions Trophy..However political unrest in Pakistan during recent times has led to a delay in the stadiums' completion and it is not featuring in ICC Champions Trophy 2025.